knguyen94/ManagingITTeam/Three Use Cases.md

 ●	Stakeholders:
   - Corporate Manager: Perform the check personally or oversee the policy check to ensure accuracy
-  - Corporate Developer: know code well enough to explain it to manager if needed or be able perform policy check.
+  - Corporate Developer: Know code well enough to explain it to manager if needed or be able perform policy check.

 ●	Preconditions:
   - Code must exist and perferably be free of other issues.